mikhmha/MPGame/README.md

 # 05/02/2021 Update
 Still working on this project.
 Most of the recent work has been focused on the backend trying to design a good framework for coordinating the game state between the different clients.
-I've also been toying with the idea of allowing mutliple UE4 clients and web-clients to play together so the game can be scaled up from 1v1 to NvM.
+I've also been toying with the idea of allowing mutliple UE4 clients and web-clients to play together so that the game can be scaled up from 1v1 to NvM.